MissStrong/ICS4UE_Semester_1_2018-2019/01_Course_Description/1-Assesssment.md

 _Responsibility_

-* Fulfills responsibilities and commitments within the e- learning environment.
+* Fulfills responsibilities and commitments within the eLearning environment.
 * Completes and submits class work, homework and assignments according to agreed-upon timelines.
 * Takes responsibility for and manages own behaviour.